eliadcharles/projects/README.md

 - Final: Sales projections for Pharamceutical stores.
 (Data Wrangling, EDA and Lasso Regression)

 GIS
 - Implemented algorithm to find the shortest border on the planet.
+(Python)
 - Implemented weighted redistribution alorithm from 'Visualizing patterns in spatially ambiguous point data' by Huck et al. 2015.
+(Python)